FCSAmerica/angular-fcsa-number/README.md

  * Valid: 76
  * Invalid: 123

+#### preventInvalidInput

+By default users are allowed to enter invalid characters, and then the textbox is marked invalid.
+If you want to prevent users from entering invalid characters altogether, then use the `preventInvalidInput` option.
+If the user presses the 'a' key, the directive will catch it and prevent 'a' from being shown in the textbox.

+    fcsa-number="{ preventInvalidInput: true }"

 ## Developing

 Grunt is used to compile the CoffeeScript files and run the tests.
 To get started run the following commands on the command line: